Skip to main content

 Academic (GATE)

-Cutoffs are not static — they shift with each cohort.
-The table shows estimated minimum floors for the five most enquired-about schools.
-A rising trend is visible across all schools as the applicant pool grows while the number of GATE places stays fixed.
+Cut-offs are not static — they shift with each cohort.
+The 2027 row now shows official DoE figures for the first time.
+A clear rising trend is visible across all schools as the applicant pool grows while the number of GATE places stays fixed.

 YearPerth ModernShentonWillettonBob HawkeCarine